sds/scss-lint/README.md

 If you use `TextMate 2`, you can install the [SCSS-Lint.tmbundle](https://github.com/jjuliano/SCSS-Lint.tmbundle) bundle.

+### Visual Studio Code

+If you use `Visual Studio Code`, you can install the [scss-lint](https://marketplace.visualstudio.com/items?itemName=adamwalzer.scss-lint) extension

 ## Git Integration

 If you'd like to integrate `scss-lint` into your Git workflow, check out our